 Add the cider vinegar and reserved wet rub mixture to the skillet and bring to a boil.
 Be sure to scrape the pan for any fond left behind by the pork.

-Pour the liquid from the skillet over the pork, place the lid on the slow cooker and cook on low for 6-10 hours.
+Pour the liquid from the skillet over the pork, place the lid on the slow cooker and cook on low for 6-10 hours until it falls off the bone and pulls apart easily.

 Step 4: Pull the pork!